In this in-depth travel guide, I will be covering everything you need to know about backpacking Ho Chi Minh City.

 Many thieves in HCMC try to snatch bags off tourists riding motorbikes or getting a ride in a cyclo.
 While some are tempted to wear their bag around their head, this can actually be very dangerous.
 If someone tries to snatch your bag you could come tumbling off the bike.
 I recommend wearing a light jacket or something over the bag so it can’t be snatched.

 Unfortunately, there are more scams than you can count in the city known as Saigon.
-From Taxi scams and fraudulent body massages to dishonest shoeshiners who add mysterious charges to your bill, you have to always be on guard here.
-Be sure to check our Vietnam safety guide for some extra advice and context.
+From Taxi scams and fraudulent body massages to dishonest shoeshiners who add mysterious charges to your bill, you have to always be on guard here, but this can be seen as the general safety advice for Vietnam regardless.

 Another tip for staying safe in HCMC is to be aware of who is counting the money.
 The 500,000 dong note looks very similar to the 20,000 note, so swapping one for the other is a common scam used to cheat you out of your money.
 Make sure your money doesn’t leave your sight.

 Get Insured before Backpacking Ho Chi Minh City